Scottapotamas/typec-charger/README.md

 Input must be ESD protected and filtered.
 Input must have reverse polarity protection up to 30V DC.
-Device must indicated that a power source has been applied.
+Device must indicate that a power source has been applied.
 Device should include visual indication that battery is low.
 Device should include battery voltage low-cutoff to prevent over-discharge of source.

-Output USB 3.1 C Power Delivery 2.0 Compliant charging power (5, 9, 20V) at up to 3A.
+Output USB 3.1 C Power Delivery 2.0 Compliant charging power (5, 9, 12, 20V) at up to 3A.
 Uses USB Type C socket on the charger, to allow users to find their own cable.
 No integrated cable tail.
 Compatibility with Dell XPS, Apple Macbook Pro, and other devices.
 Compatibility with USB-C fast charging phones.